glic3rinu/glic3rinu.github.io/pages/lessons-learned-communitylab.md

     Common sliver free space is arround ~700MB, which may be not enough for installing required dev libraries and compiling your average C++ application.

     Moreover, doing so in an overcrowded Intel Atom machine will take like...
-I don't know; 10x more than in your high-end desktop?
+I don't know...
+10x more than in your high-end desktop?

 6. **Be prepared for network issues**